punitkashyup/blogWebsite/content/about/index.en.md

 Hello and welcome to my personal blog!

-My name is Punit, I am a Cloud Architect and DevOps living in India
+My name is Punit, I am a Cloud and DevOps Engineer living in India

 Passionate about Tech and working currently with the following: Azure | Kubernetes | AKS | Containers | DevOps | Security | Cloud Native | IaC | Linux